 The Office of Emergency Management provides protection from all hazards for the citizens, properties and governments of the United States as part of the national plan on a local level.
 Old Bridge received state approval of our emergency operations plan in 1992.

-We urge all residents to register with Nixle via the logo below, for Public Safety Alerts for Old Bridge.
+We urge all residents to register with CodeRED via the logo below, for Public Safety Alerts for Old Bridge.

 Special Needs Registry

 Old Bridge Township, in conjunction with Middlesex County, maintains a registry of individuals and families with special needs.
 This registry is confidential and only utilized for emergency planning purposes.
 Information with regard to the special needs community is essential to providing shelter, as well as having the proper equipment on hand in the event of an emergency.
 Click here for the Special Needs Registry form.
 All forms should be completed and returned to the attention of Thomas Gerity, OEM Coordinator, at the Township of Old Bridge, One Old Bridge Plaza, Old Bridge, NJ 08857

 FEMA Urges Residents to be Cautious this Holiday Season

 The holiday season is an especially critical time for fire safety.
 According to the U.S. Fire Administration (USFA), heating and cooking are the leading causes of residential building fires.
 Heating fires occur more often in the winter months when the use of central heating systems, portable heaters and fireplaces is most common.
 The number of cooking fires routinely start to increase around Thanksgiving and peak in December.